swsms/web-quiz-engine/README.md

 curl -v -X GET http://localhost:8888/api/quizzes/1
 ```

-The result does not contain `answer`.
+The result does not contain `answer`:
 ```
 {"id":1,"title":"The Java Logo","text":"What is depicted on the Java logo?","options":["Robot","Tea leaf","Cup of coffee","Bug"]}
 ```

-If the specified quiz does not exist, the server returns `HTTP 404`.
+If the quiz does not exist, the server returns `HTTP 404`.